I recently read a blog post about vegan bullying.

 Thanks to my mom’s good sense, my lack of a sweet tooth, and my income level, soda, fast food, candy, donuts and other mass produced sweets have never been a large part of my food intake.

-All my life, I’ve sincerely believed that I’ve had a healthy, well balanced diet.
+All my life, I’ve sincerely believed I’ve had a healthy, well balanced diet.
 I avoided white sugar, high-fat and junk food.
 I made smoothies with low-fat unsweetened yogurt.
 I grew my own vegetables and herbs.
 I’ve never been overweight.
 In fact, I’ve had trouble keeping weight on.

 I have a family and/or personal history of rheumatoid arthritis; inflammatory bowel disease; fibromyalgia; constipation; poor circulation; restless leg syndrome; migraines; gout; chronic pain; chronic fatigue; muscle spasm; insomnia; depression; anxiety; asthma; skin and sinus problems; food, environmental and drug allergies; and hypothyroidism.